 Today, I lay in bed and shuddered at the thought of going out in the rain, but thankfully, yesterday I bought new cable snips.

-New Knipex snips at £32 in a local, just reopened shop.
-As I stood in line I though of the last pair I bought, about a year after I started my first bike shop in 1995.
+My new Knipex snips were to be purchased for the sum of £32 in a local shop.
+As I stood in line waiting to pay, I though of the last pair I bought, about a year after I started my first bike shop in 1995.
 Those cable snips had battled thousands, perhaps tens of thousands of cable shortening, plug attachment, mud guard stay editing and there was a substantial missing middle section to the snip blade when I cut through an electrical wire that was still live in a bike shed assembly.
-They had been lost, found and came on holiday during our partnership.
+They had been lost, found and packed on holiday during our partnership.

 For the last year they were spreading brake cables, rather than cutting them.
-So I stood in line buying the new snips, it dawned on me that the previous cable cutters had lasted me 26 years.
+It took two cuts not one for outer cable and an effort to sharpen them with a file was the death nail.
+So here I stood in line, patiently waiting my turn to pay for the new snips, when ‘IT’ dawned on me.
+The previous cable cutters had lasted me 26 years.
 26 years.

 There is a good chance these new knipex would be the last cable cutters I would buy in my life.
 It was overwhelming!
 I paid and walked out stunned.
 These mortality moments often occur at funerals or marriages.
 Big life events.
 This had blindsided me outside a hardware store.

 Over the next day the shock dissipates like a peloton on a Col and the positive afteraffect is to reaffirm my desire to squeeze as much out of life as possible.